HubSpot/calling-extensions-sdk/README.md

 ## Run the Demos

 We have installed the SDK on two demo apps to serve as examples:
 - The [demo-minimal-js](https://github.com/HubSpot/calling-extensions-sdk/tree/project-demo-v1/demos/demo-minimal-js) features a minimal implementation of the SDK using JavaScript, HTML, and CSS.
-View how the SDK is instantiated on [index.js, line 62](https://github.com/HubSpot/calling-extensions-sdk/blob/project-demo-v1/demos/demo-minimal-js/index.js#L62).
+View how the SDK is instantiated in [index.js](https://github.com/HubSpot/calling-extensions-sdk/blob/project-demo-v1/demos/demo-minimal-js/index.js).
 - The [demo-react-ts](https://github.com/HubSpot/calling-extensions-sdk/tree/project-demo-v1/demos/demo-react-ts) features a real-life implementation of the SDK using React, TypeScript, and Styled Components.
 Use it as a blueprint for your app!
-View how the SDK is instantiated on [useCti.ts, line 11](https://github.com/HubSpot/calling-extensions-sdk/blob/project-demo-v1/demos/demo-react-ts/src/hooks/useCti.ts#L11).
+View how the SDK is instantiated in [useCti.ts](https://github.com/HubSpot/calling-extensions-sdk/blob/project-demo-v1/demos/demo-react-ts/src/hooks/useCti.ts).
 Note that these demos aren't fully functional calling apps and use mock data to provide a more realistic experience.

 ### Installation